Akash-ghosh-123/SciTabQA/README.md

 show that “SciTabQA” is an innovative dataset to study question-answering over scientific heterogeneous data.
 We benchmark three state-of-the-art Tabular QA models, and find that the best F1 score is only 0.462.

+## Code and dataset usage

-The codes for TAPAS, TAPEX and OmniTab are present in the .ipynb files in the Code folder.
+The codes for TAPAS, TAPEX and OmniTab are present in the .ipynb files in the Code folder, they can be used to run evaluation.